Colon cancer screening

 SCREENING FOR AVERAGE-RISK PEOPLE

 There is not enough evidence to say which screening method is best.
-But, colonoscopy is most thorough.
+But, colonoscopy is the most thorough but also has the highest risk.
 Talk to your provider about which test is right for you.

-Both men and women should have a colon cancer screening test starting at age 50.
-Some providers recommend that African Americans begin screening at age 45.
+All adults should have a colon cancer screening test starting at age 45.

 Screening options for people with an average risk for colon cancer:

-- sDNA every 1 or 3 years (colonoscopy is needed if results are positive)
+- sDNA-FIT every 1 to 3 years (colonoscopy is needed if results are positive)

 SCREENING FOR HIGHER-RISK PEOPLE